mthl/guix-artwork/website/drafts/hello-hurd.md

 post](https://guix.gnu.org/blog/2020/deprecating-support-for-the-linux-kernel/)
 was a joke.
 Part of it was a joke: we’re _not_ deprecating Linux-libre, fear not!
-But when we published it, it was already April 2nd in Eastern part of the world and thus, not surprisingly, the remainder of the post was less of a joke.
+But when we published it, it was already April 2nd in Eastern parts of the world and thus, not surprisingly, the remainder of the post was less of a joke.

 # Getting to a bootable system